UK Athletics

 The growth of UK Athletics began earning national recognition for Barnhart in 2015, when he was named one of four Division I Athletics Directors of the Year by NACDA.
 He also was one of four finalists for 2015 Athletics Director of the Year as chosen by the SportsBusiness Journal and he received the Sports Business Award from the Bluegrass Sports Commission that year.

-Four years after his first nomination by the SportsBusiness Journal, Barnhart was named the publication’s 2019 Athletic Director of the Year, but he has always been more interested in the achievements of UK student-athletes than his own.
+Although he has a growing list of accolades, Barnhart has always been more interested in the achievements of UK student-athletes than his own.
 On that count, UK has had plenty to celebrate.

-Over the last three years alone, five Wildcats have been named National Athlete of the Year in their sport.
+Since 2020, five Wildcats have been named National Athlete of the Year in their sport.
 In addition, Asia Seidt of swimming and diving was chosen for the highly prestigious NCAA Woman of the Year award, covering all female athletes in all divisions, for her combination of athletic success, academic excellence and dedication to community service.
 Numerous additional Wildcats have won national awards for their performances on the field, in the classroom and in the community.

 On the conference level, during Barnhart’s term, Wildcats have been named the SEC Male and Female Athlete of the Year, the SEC Female Scholar-Athlete of the Year, and the SEC Male and Female Community Service Leader of the Year.